determined-ai/determined/docs/setup-cluster/on-prem/options/linux-packages.rst

 Run PostgreSQL in Docker
 ------------------------

 #.
-Pull the official Docker image for PostgreSQL 14 or later.
+Pull the official Docker image for the latest PostgreSQL version.

    .. code::